 Reaching for yield is a commonly used phrase in finance and investing.
-Strictly speaking, and in its narrowest sense, the phrase characterizes a situation in which an investor is seeking higher yields on his or her investments.
+Strictly speaking, and in its narrowest sense, the phrase characterizes a situation in which an investor is seeking higher yields on their investments.

-More specifically and more commonly, the phrase is applied to situations in which the investor chases higher yields without due regard to the added risk that he or she is usually incurring as a result.
-Indeed, investors who are aggressively reaching for yield often tend to show the opposite of normal risk aversion, instead of becoming risk loving in their choices, whether consciously or not.
+More specifically and more commonly, the phrase is applied to situations in which the investor chases higher yields without due regard to the added risk that they are usually incurring as a result.
+Indeed, investors who are aggressively reaching for yield often tend to show the opposite of normal risk aversion, instead of becoming risk-loving in their choices, whether consciously or not.

 Reaching for Yield and Financial Fraud